philipp-sz/Philipp/README.md

 * **Language Models for Math Questions:** I've trained and fine-tuned language models to solve math questions at an 8th-grade level.
 It made my GPU go crazy.
 * **Deep Learning Projects:** Exploring various deep learning projects, pushing the boundaries of what's possible.

-## LeetCode Adventures 🧗

-* I regularly publish my LeetCode solutions.
-If you're stuck on a problem, maybe my solution can help.
-Or maybe you can help me improve mine!
-* C++ solutions coming soon, stay tuned!

 Thanks for stopping by!
 Happy coding! 💻✨